FullByte/FullByte.github.io/README.md

 ## Contribute

 I appreciate your pull-request for typos/errors in existing pages.
-If you think something is generally wrong or I missed to link you/someone where appropiate, please let me know!
+If you think something is generally wrong or I missed to link you/someone where appropriate, please let me know!

 - Fork the current version (e.g. with [github cli](https://cli.github.com/)): ```gh repo fork https://github.com/FullByte/FullByte.github.io.git```)
 - Do the changes you want to make and commit the updates to your fork.